Corona’s General Plan Technical Update

 What is a General Plan?

 A General Plan is a long-range policy and planning document that guides the physical development and resource management of the City.
+The General Plan is required to be prepared in accordance with the requirements of California Government Codes Section 65300 et seq.
+The Plan addresses the seven mandatory elements of the California Government Code, which are land use, circulation, housing, open space, conservation, safety and noise.
 Specifically, it establishes goals and policy direction to ensure that a high quality of life is preserved and enhanced for Corona residents, businesses, and visitors.
 State law requires every city and county to adopt a General Plan to layout the jurisdictions’ future—looking ahead 20 years or more.

 Why update the General Plan?